Quantum simulation of weak-field light-matter interactions: Introduction

-This obstacle provides the motivation for the quantum simulation technique we present in this paper.
+These obstacles provide the motivation for the quantum simulation technique we present in this paper.
 Quantum simulators are nascent hardware platforms that have the potential to transform the landscape of what is tractable for simulation of physics and chemistry models.
-We focus on analog quantum simulation platforms, where the underlying physics of the system to be simulated is encoded into the Hamiltonian of a tunable system, who's dynamics then naturally carries out the simulation task, however we comment on the extension of our approach to digital quantum simulation in the Discussion section.
+This technique can be applied to any problem involving the interaction of matter with weak field states of light and can be used to study the coherent dynamics of such systems.
+Additionally, this technique can be generalized to model other types of non-locally and/or time-dependently coupled baths such as phononic wavepackets.
+We focus on analog quantum simulation platforms, where the underlying physics of the system to be simulated is encoded into the Hamiltonian of a tunable system, who's dynamics then naturally carries out the simulation task.
 Trapped ions are one of the leading platforms for analog quantum simulation due to the long coherence times, high degree of controllability, and scalability afforded by the platform \cite{blatt_quantum_2012}.
 In fact, recent demonstrations using trapped ions have included simulation of models of quantum magnetism \cite{islam_emergence_2013}, of many-body localization phenomena \cite{smith_many-body_2016}, of discrete time crystals \cite{zhang_observation_2017}, and of energy transfer phenomena \cite{gorman_engineering_2018}.